grantat/cs891-f17/assignments/collections/tools-review.md

 ## WAIL

-This application was downloaded and used on my macbook pro.
+This application was downloaded and used on my Macbook pro.
-It provides a GUI which I can use to insert and
+It provides a GUI which I can use to insert seeds and specify depth in a simple fashion for each seed.

 ### Advantages